Does Deep Active Learning Work in the Wild?: Experimental Results

 where $\mathcal{Q}^t$ represents the queried batch at active learning step $t$ and $|T|=50$ is the total number of active learning steps.
 Note that this metric is similar to, but not a simple average of $q_{GSx}(x)$ as $Div$ only focuses on per batch diversity and does not take the labeled set into consideration.
 It is also further normalized ($nDiv$) by the value of random sampling for each dataset separately.
 The lower this metric's value, the more severe the mode collapse issue would be.

-The $nDiv$ is plotted at the top half of Fig \ref{img:mode_collapse} using the inverted right y-axis.
-For the obvious failure cases (BALD, EMOC and Learning Loss) in this particular dataset (their $nAUC_{MSE}$ exceeds 1), a clear trend of mode collapse can be observed at the upper half of the plot (nDiv much lower than 1).
-Meanwhile, a strong correlation between the pool ratio and the diversity metric can be observed: (i) For all GS methods, as they seek to maximize diversity their diversity increases monotonically with larger pool ratio. (ii) For uncertainty-based methods (BALD, EMOC, LearningLoss, QBC, MSE), as they seek to maximize uncertainty, their diversity decreases monotonically with larger pool ratios. (iii) For combined methods like QBCDiv and QBCDivDen, the relationship between pool ratio and diversity does not observe a strong correlation.
+The $nDiv$ is plotted in the top half of \cref{img:mode_collapse} using the inverted right y-axis.
+For the obvious failure cases (BALD, EMOC and Learning Loss) in this particular dataset (their $nAUC_{MSE}$ exceeds 1), a clear trend of mode collapse can be observed in the upper half of the plot (nDiv much lower than 1).
+Meanwhile, a strong correlation between the pool ratio and the diversity metric can be observed: (i) For GSx and GSxy methods, which seek to maximize diversity, their diversity increases monotonically with larger pool ratio. (ii) For uncertainty-based methods (BALD, EMOC, LearningLoss, QBC, MSE), which seek to maximize query uncertainty, their diversity decreases monotonically with larger pool ratios. (iii) For combined methods like QBCDiv and QBCDivDen, the relationship between pool ratio and diversity shows a weak correlation, consistent with the benefits of having diversity as a selection criterion. (iv) Lastly, we observe that all top-performing methods have high diversity, regardless of $\gamma$, suggesting it is an important condition for effective DAL.